 5. Measure the Pupillary Distance

-This is the part most people complain about with online frames, You need to know the PD to be able to order your frames Accurately, you don’t typically get this number on a prescriptions so you will want to measure online.
-Coastal.com has a great resource where you can hold up a ruler and take a photo to measure your PD.
-You can read the directions here.
+This is the part most people complain about with online frames, You need to know the PD to be able to order your frames accurately.
+You don’t typically get this number on prescriptions so you will want to measure online.
+Most online companies have great resources where you can hold up a ruler and take a photo to measure your PD.

 6. Look for a Company with Free Returns